pulumi/docs/content/docs/intro/console/organization-roles.md

 > Organizations billed per stack have slightly different rules regarding membership.

 To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator, or you must submit a request to the administrator for approval.
-In addition, depending on the organization type, you must also be a member of the third-party organization or group backing the Pulumi organization.
+In addition, depending on the [Pulumi plans]({{< ref "docs/intro/console#pulumi-plans" >}}), you must also be a member of the third-party organization or group backing the Pulumi organization.

 For example, to become a member of a Pulumi organization backed by a GitLab Group, you must associate a GitLab identity with your Pulumi account, and also